In this chapter, we'll explore SQL schema dumps in Rails, how they differ from

 corresponding to database migrations.

-Once you've resolved the conflicts and updated db/structure.sql
+Once you've resolved the conflicts and updated db/structure.sql, commit your

 changes, and continue with your normal development workflow.
 Remember that